Ecdosis/Compare/README.md

     * length: the length in base to retrieve a table of (default Integer.MAX_VALUE)
     * selected: a comma-separated list of full vids to be selected (default "all")
-6. GET /compare/table/html: Get a table representation of the MVD in JSON.
+6. GET /compare/table/html: Get a table representation of the MVD in HTML.
 This was experimental and is now superseded by /compare/table/json.
 Parameters are:
     * docid: the document to make a table of
     * offset: the start offset into the table (default 0)